dojo/framework/src/has/README.md

 ```

 The module IDs supplied in the ternary operator can be specified as absolute MIDs or relative MIDs based on the loading
-module, just as if you were just directly importing the module.
+module, just as if you were directly importing the module.

 When using TypeScript, TypeScript will not be able to automatically resolve the module shape, therefore you will often
 have to make a global declaration of the module that is in the scope of the project where the module name matches the